 Section 6.5 Dividend Committee

-The Exchange shall have a Dividend Committee comprised of the Staff Director of the Board or such other member as shall be designated by the Board.
+The Exchange shall have a Dividend Committee comprised of a Staff Director of the Board or such other member of the Board as shall be designated by the Board.
 The Dividend Committee is hereby expressly delegated the full power and authority of the Board, to be exercised in the Dividend Committee's sole discretion, to declare and authorize the payment of dividends out of Lawfully Available Funds on the shares of capital stock of the Exchange.
 Without limiting the authority of the Dividend Committee with respect to the declaration and payment of dividends, the Dividend Committee is hereby expressly delegated the full power and authority of the Board to (i) determine the existence of Lawfully Available Funds for the declaration and payment of dividends; (ii) set the record and payment dates for the payment of dividends; (iii) retain legal or financial advisers in connection with any determination with respect to the declaration and payment of dividends; (iv) determine the amount and/or rate of any such dividends; (v) authorize the transfer and payment of funds and/or property of the Company in order for the payment of dividends; and (vi) take any other action necessary or advisable in connection with declaring and paying dividends on the shares of capital stock of the Exchange.
+Dividends shall not be paid using regulatory funds (i.e., fees, fines, or penalties derived from the regulatory operations of the Exchange).
+Regulatory funds shall not be construed to include revenues derived from transaction revenues or any other aspect of the commercial operations of the Exchange, even if a portion of such revenues are used to pay costs associated with the regulatory operations of the Exchange.

 Section 6.6 Acting Without a Meeting

 Committees may act without a meeting if all of its members consent in writing or by electronic transmission to the action in question.
-Such consent shall be in accordance with the provisions of Section 141(f) of the General Corporation Law of the State of Delaware (or any successor provision), whether or not the Standing Committee is a committee comprised solely of directors.
+Such consent shall be in accordance with the provisions of Section 141(f) of the General Corporation Law of the State of Delaware (or any successor provision), whether or not the Committee is a committee comprised solely of directors.

 ARTICLE VII Indemnification; Conflicts; Disclosure and Voting